25 January 2021

 “We work with many outside auditors.
 With FinMeas Online, it is also easy to present the way we monitor our reservoirs to them.
 The visual aspect of the system is a big plus.
 I feel we are developing a system that is the best, even globally speaking.”

-FinMeas' short reaction times, reliability and active approach are all cornerstones of solid cooperation.
+The short reaction times, reliability and active approach of FinMeas are all cornerstones of solid cooperation.

 “I am satisfied with our cooperation.
 All promises are kept, and reaction times are very short.
 The FinMeas employees are also very active and self-organised.
 They keep us up to date about events, even if we are busy with other things,” says Nousiainen.